The Mark of Zorro chapter 6 Diego seeks a bride

 “She is a fair flower,” the father said.
 “I would see her wed, and I have been to some anxiety about it, for I did not wish her to marry into a family that did not rank with mine.
 But there can be no question where a Vega is concerned.
 You have my permission, señor.”

-Don Carlos was delighted.
+Don was delighted.
 An alliance between his daughter and Vega!
 His fortunes were retrieved the moment that was consummated.
 He would be important and powerful again!

 He called a native and sent for his wife, and within a few minutes the Doña Catalina appeared on the veranda to greet the visitor, her face beaming, for she had been listening.

-has done us the honor to request permission to pay his respects to our daughter,” Don Carlos explained.
+has done us the honor to request permission to pay his respects to our daughter,” Don explained.

 “You have given consent?”
 Doña Catalina asked: for it would not do, of course, to jump for the man.